donovanh/donovanh.github.com/_posts/2012-08-12-sinatra-subdomains.markdown

 ##POW!!

-Pow is a handy wrapper for running and testing multiple apps on local ".dev" URLs.
+[Pow!!][4] is a handy wrapper for running and testing multiple apps on local ".dev" URLs.
 It's trivial to set up and fires up a server for you to save a few seconds each time.
 Installing is as easy as:

 	curl get.pow.cx | sh